 I always think it’s a shame that as a nation we only really make pancakes once a year on Pancake Day?
 Pancakes are such a simple, low cost food that can go with anything that we could be making pancakes every week!
 That way everyone would know how to make pancakes without having to look up a pancake recipe every year!

 I have done a little research into finding the best pancake recipe as there are many variants as to the quantity of milk to flour and the number of eggs used.
-Which just goes to show that a pancake recipe isn’t and exact science.
-This pancake recipe is for 8 quite thin pancake.
+Which just goes to show that a pancake recipe isn’t an exact science.
+This pancake recipe below is for 8 quite thin pancakes.
 You can increase the quantities proportionately if you want more.

 If you are a vegan or wheat intolerant – see Free From Pancakes

 Don’t wait until Pancake Day to have a pancake – they are so easy to make and versatile they make a sweet or savoury treat any time of the year!

 I have also had a look at some of the pancake mixes on offer in the shops to consider if they are worth while.
 It’s quite interesting to look at the ingredients.
 Some mixes are just flour and skimmed milk powder and you still have to supply the eggs.

 Others – such as Betty Crocker contains dried egg too and you only need to add water.
 This also contains sugar – not something you would add to a pancake mix when cooking from scratch – although you might add it to the pancake afterwards!
 I think it is just as easy to make your own pancakes from the basic three ingredients – flour, eggs and milk – that way you know exactly what is in it too.

 Many recipes recommend leaving the batter to rest for 30 minutes or so. it seems this does make a better textured pancake, but if you don’t have time it is really not essential – some people even say it is not necessary.
 I leave mine to rest as I have always done so – let me know your thoughts…